Updated: March, 11th, 2020.

-If you aren’t familiar, Stitch Fix is a monthly clothing and styling subscription service.
+If you aren't familiar, Stitch Fix is a clothing and styling personal styling service.
 When you initially sign up, you take an in-depth survey that asks you about your clothing size, personal style, and price preferences.
 Your stylist handpicks five items based on your preferences within the survey.
 The fee for this service is $20, and that includes free shipping as well as free returns.
 If you keep any of the items they send you, you get to deduct the $20 fee from the total.
 If you keep all five items, you also get a 25% discount.
 Stitch Fix offers clothing for Men, Kids, Maternity, Petite, and Plus Size.

-My Subscription Addiction paid for this box.
-(Check out the review process post to learn more about how we review boxes).
+My Subscription Addiction paid for this Stitch Fix.
+(Check out the review process post to learn more about how we review products).

-Each box comes with a free return bag.
+Each shipment comes with a free return bag.
 All you have to do is package up anything you want to return and send it back.
-Super easy!
+Super easy.

 And there are also cards for each piece to give you styling ideas.

-This is the invoice that was sent in the box.
+This is the invoice that was sent.
 As you can see, it provides specifics on the brand, size, and price of each item.
 They also give instructions at the bottom for how to check out and either purchase or return your items.
 My total came to $253, but with the 25% off if I keep everything, it would be $189.75.

 OK, here are the pieces: